Henry Reilly: Biography

 Reilly stood as UKIP's candidate at the 2014 European Parliament election, taking seventh position, with 24,584 first preference votes.
 He also stood at the 2015 UK general election in South Down, coming in fifth place, with 7.1% of the vote.

 Reilly was suspended from UKIP in September 2015 for bringing the party into disrepute.
 After a suspension of two months, UKIP's National Executive Committee formally expelled Reilly from the party in November 2015.

 After briefly sitting as an Independent, Reilly then joined the Traditional Unionist Voice (TUV) that same year, continuing to serve on the council.
 He unsuccessfully contested South Down for the party at the 2016 Assembly election, polling 2,718 first preference votes (6.62%).

 In November 2016, just one year after joining the TUV, he resigned from it.
 The reason he cited for leaving was having commenced employment with a charity which required him to be politically unaligned.
 Just three months later, in February 2017, Reilly began publicly supporting the DUP and formally endorsed Jim Wells in the 2017 Northern Ireland Assembly Election.

-Reilly was later re-elected to the council, as an independent, in 2019.

-In August 2022, he joined the Democratic Unionist Party, and was subsequently re-elected at the 2023 Council election.
+Reilly was later re-elected to the council as an independent in 2019.
+In August 2022, he joined the Democratic Unionist Party along with his former UKIP colleague Alan Lewis, a councillor for Slieve Croob DEA.

+Reilly was subsequently re-elected at the 2023 Council election and became the longest serving councillor between the two (now-combined) legacy council areas when Dermot Curran (SDLP) retired after 50 years on the local council in 2023, at which point Reilly had served as a councillor for 34 years.